jonathan-iksjssen/jx-style/README.md

 # jx-style DOCUMENTATION

 ## What is this?
-This is **@joniksj**'s style package for his `typst` documents.
+This is **@joniksj**'s personal style package for his `typst` documents.
 Recommended for use if you are him, or if you want to make your documents look like his.

 ## How to use
 Of course, to use this, you'll need [`typst`](https://github.com/typst/typst).